 There are a number of short and long term rentals available in Cuba.
 Many of them are furnished and have basic amenities like a functioning kitchen.
 Furnished accommodation in an expensive area will cost about $ (approx. €0, £0, $0 CAD, $0 AUD) and $ (approx. €0, £0, $0 CAD, $0 AUD) in an inexpensive area for a apartment.

-- Weather: The winter weather in Cuba will normally be warm during the day and warm during the night.
+Weather: The fall, winter, and spring weather in Cuba will normally be warm during the day and warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Cuba you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.